-We can assist your firm early with Quality Control/Peer Reviews and other Technical Services to minimize potential grief, maximize your profits throughout your project and keep your client happy…
+We can assist your firm early with Quality Control/Peer Reviews, Building Envelop Design Assistance and Field Observation of installation and testing, plus other Technical Services to minimize potential grief, protect your Firm profits throughout your project and keep your Client happy…

 Many things we LEARN from the multitude of projects DTR Consulting Services has worked on throughout the years, give us great insight, which we desire to share with our Clients.

-DTR is scheduled to present 12 national webinars this year.
-More than half of those have been completed.
+DTR is scheduled to present 12 national webinars & Presentations this year.
 As an expert in the industry, we are routinely invited to present material applicable to Architects, Engineers, Manufacturers and Contractors.
 Most of our webinars have 200 to 300 paid attendees.
 See our "Articles & Seminar" page for upcoming Webinars.

 DTR authors papers, blogs and industry newsletter articles throughout the year.
 There are many changes within the building industry, and we are more than happy to summarize those changes and weigh new requirements against good building practices.
 Hope you enjoy our insight…

 Overseeing this office is the Firm’s Managing Principal, Thomas Berger, RCI, CSI, CDT, SCIP.
-In addition to running the Sacramento Area Office, he is overseeing the expansion of this office.
-DTR Consulting Services has been working with Architectural Clients in the Los Angeles, Orange County and San Diego Area for the past six years.
-This relocation allows DTR to build on our current client base and to expand our Firm to better serve our current and future A/E Clients.
+In addition to running the new Phoenix Area Office, he is overseeing the expansion of this office.
+DTR Consulting Services continues to work with Architectural and Engineering Clients in the Los Angeles, Orange County and San Diego Area since early 2006.
+This move allows DTR to build on our current client base and to expand our Firm to better serve our current and future A/E Clients.

 Tom will be evaluating and recruiting the best new staff, the area has available.
 He will be in charge coaching new staff members into the existing DTR Culture and provide training for both experienced and junior members in the DTR approach to serving our Architectural Clients.
 DTR will be looking to hire both Building Envelope Engineers, Specifiers and Quality Control Staff.